Cover image for Industrial Design Insights: Building Powerful Manufacturing Brands

 The transformation approach:

-- Authentically aligned business strategy with brand identity (not just a logo change)
+• Genuinely aligned business strategy with brand identity, not just a logo change

-- Applied new system consistently across investor relations, media, and customer touchpoints
+• Applied the new system consistently across investor relations, media, and customer touchpoints

 Companies like Siemens and Bosch Rexroth use comprehensive design systems to unify vast product portfolios.
 When users encounter the same interface patterns across hundreds of products, training costs drop and adoption accelerates.